 Purpose: To have fun AND to raise money.
 The golf event is in it 8th year and is the largest money maker for the Worthley Pond Association.
 The proceeds from the event are used to keep our pond clean and free from invasive plants.

-- Mark Bakke organizes the teams and determines where to place them on the course.
-He also takes care of the scoring system.
+- Organize teams and determine where to place them on the course.

-- On the day of the event, the WPA Treasurer signs in the teams and collects the tournament fees.
-After the event, the WPA Treasurer helps Jim and Tim complete the final payout for the event.
+- On the day of the event, sign in the teams and collect the tournament fees.
+After the event, complete the final payout for the event.